Buckeye Arizona Real Estate Market Report — July 2026

 - Investors: 85326 offers the strongest cash flow yield.
 Buckeye’s owner-occupied rate is 86% versus the national 65%, so quality SFR rentals lease quickly.
 Cap rates have expanded modestly with rising inventory.

-- Relocating from California: Buckeye delivers the best square-footage-per-dollar ratio in the West Valley.
+- Relocating from California: Buckeye Arizona Real Estate delivers the best square-footage-per-dollar ratio in the West Valley.
 Verrado for walkability, Sundance for golf, Tartesso for family value, Festival Ranch for 55+ active adult.

-- 55+ buyers: Victory at Verrado, Sun City Festival, and the Sundance age-restricted section all offer genuine resort-style amenities.
+- 55+ buyers: Victory at Verrado, Sun City Festival, and the Sundance age-restricted section all offer genuine resort-style amenities for Buckeye Arizona Real Estate retirees.
 The K. Hovnanian Four Seasons phase at Victory is RCLCO-ranked top-selling and worth a visit.

 Buckeye Arizona Real Estate is served by six independent districts in the ADE FY25 file.
-Buckeye Elementary District (B LEA, 8 campuses) and Liberty Elementary District (B LEA, 7 campuses) dominate the K-8 footprint.
+Buckeye Elementary District (B LEA, 8 K-8 campuses) and Liberty Elementary District (B LEA, 7 K-8 campuses) dominate the K-8 footprint.
 Buckeye Union High School District earned an A district grade with all 3 high schools rated A. Agua Fria Union HSD serves Verrado.
-Saddle Mountain Unified covers Tartesso and Tonopah Valley.
-Westpark Elementary scored the highest in the city at 90.20 points (A grade), and Millennium High School (Agua Fria) is the top-scoring high school at 88.19 points (A grade).
+Westpark Elementary scored 90.20 points (A) and Millennium High scored 88.19 points (A).

 Get Personalized Buckeye Arizona Real Estate Data

-Whether you’re buying, selling, or just researching the Buckeye market, send us a note.
-We’ll respond personally… and connect you with a dedicated full-time agent who specializes in this submarket.
+Whether you are buying, selling, or just researching the Buckeye Arizona Real Estate market, send us a note.
+We will respond personally… and connect you with a dedicated full-time Buckeye Arizona realty agent who specializes in this submarket.

-Buckeye’s commercial real estate market is being transformed in real time by the Verrado Marketplace opening, the Banner and Abrazo healthcare campus build-outs, and the I-10 distribution corridor expansion.
+Buckeye Arizona Real Estate commercial activity is being transformed in real time by the Verrado Marketplace opening, the Banner and Abrazo healthcare campus build-outs, and the I-10 distribution corridor expansion.
 Buckeye sits in Foreign Trade Zone 277, which offers meaningful operating incentives for qualifying logistics and manufacturing tenants.
 The retail leasing market is the strongest segment heading into mid-2026, with Target, Costco, Marshalls, HomeGoods, Harkins BackLot, Over Easy, Starbucks, Dick’s Sporting Goods, Home Depot, and Jimmy John’s all confirmed or open at Verrado Marketplace.

 Thinking about buying or selling a Buckeye business… with or without the real estate?
 Buckeye’s business inventory ranges from established Verrado restaurants and Main Street District retail concepts, to I-10 corridor distribution operations, to medical and dental practices serving the rapidly growing population.
 We have dedicated full-time business brokers who specialize in Arizona business transactions and know how to value, market, and close Buckeye businesses at maximum value… with complete confidentiality from first conversation through closing day.

-▶Talk to a Business Broker◀Buying or Selling a Buckeye Commercial Building?
+▶Talk to a Business Broker◀Buying or Selling a Buckeye Arizona Commercial Building?

 Thinking about acquiring or selling a Buckeye commercial building?
 With Verrado Marketplace opening, the I-10 industrial corridor expanding, and the Foreign Trade Zone 277 incentives in play, Buckeye is one of the most active West Valley commercial submarkets in 2026.
 We have dedicated full-time commercial real estate agents who cover this entire submarket.
 Don’t trust commercial property to a residential agent who handles it occasionally.